 Listed below are institutionally-supported, minimum steps all instructors should take to create a more accessible and inclusive learning experience for all students.

 DRC staff is available to provide support and/or consult about information provided above.
 Contact us at 520-621-3268 or firstname.lastname@example.org

 - Include the required syllabus statement for access on all course syllabi

-- Work in partnership with DRC to ensure all student assessments are accessible.
+- Partner with DRC to ensure all student assessments are accessible.
 Options include:

 - arranging for DRC to administer classroom exams with accommodations

-- Post class notes on an accessible course Website or D2L OR assist students in locating a volunteer classmate to provide notes
+- Post class notes on an accessible course Website, D2L OR assist students in locating a volunteer classmate to provide notes

 - Identify your course readings and schedule early to allow time for creation of accessible materials

 - Post accessible materials to course Websites or D2L

 - Create Accessible PDF documents to ensure content accessible with assistive technologies and mobile devices